Disc extrusion symptoms

 Disc extrusion symptoms will vary depending on the severity of the extrusion, or herniation, and its location along the spine.
 However, understanding how to recognize the symptoms is a vital part of the diagnostic process.

-If you begin to experience symptoms that you suspect may be due to an extruded disc, write down some notes about the location, severity, nature, and frequency of your discomfort.
-The more information you can give your doctor, the more accurate a diagnosis will be.
+If you begin to experience symptoms that may be caused by an extruded disc, write down some notes about the location, severity, nature and frequency of your discomfort.
+The more information you can give your physician, the more accurate the diagnosis will be.

-Symptoms of a disc extrusion can be especially hard to identify because the discomfort is often referred, which means that it occurs in a region of the body other than the actual site of the condition.
+Symptoms of a disc extrusion may be hard to identify because the discomfort is often referred pain, which is pain that occurs in a region of the body that’s different from the actual site of the condition.

 Below is a brief description of how an extruded disc in the neck or back can cause referred pain in the extremities: